-After you’ve moved through the USS Sullivans, you will find yourself on the only guided missile cruiser exhibition in the US, the USS Little Rock (CLG-4).
+After you’ve moved through the USS Sullivans, you will find yourself on the only guided missile cruiser exhibition in the US: The USS Little Rock (CLG-4).
 While weaving through the ship, you will discover the Chaplain’s Office, the Barber Shop, and the Medal of Honor Room, along with about 40 more stations on the USS Little Rock.

-Buffalo and Erie Naval and Military Park
+Buffalo & Erie County Naval and Military Park

-1 Naval Park Cove, Buffalo, NY 14202
+One Naval Park Cove Buffalo, New York 14202